 Associate of Applied Science Degree (A.A.S.)
+Program Code: COMP.SECUR.AAS

-Program Code: COMP.SECUR.AAS to become highly skilled computer systems security professionals and to train individuals for entry-level positions as data security analyst, systems security administrators and network security administrators.
+The Information Security Program provides the skills for students to become highly skilled computer systems security professionals and to train individuals for entry-level positions as data security analyst, systems security administrators and network security administrators.
 In this program, students will master the latest security technologies and will examine the issues of information security awareness, network security hardware, systems and network security planning and defense, network security organization and the legal and ethical issues associated with information systems security.
 Students also will complete a capstone project and will design information security systems and implement a security strategy for a network.